wellingtoncosta/convalida/README.md

 ![Logo](logo.png)

-Convalida is a simple, lightweight and powerful library for field validation for Android.
+Convalida is a simple, lightweight and powerful field validation library for Android.

 ## Why Convalida?